Your Source for Eyeglasses in North Port

 - CR-39-most people refer to this type as “plastic” lenses.
 This lens is light weight compared to glass (which for safety reasons we NEVER recommend), and may be made in just about all prescriptions.

 - Polycarbonate-because of the way this material bends light in a different way than plastic lenses, your lenses will be thinner than the same prescription in plastic lenses.
-This is the lightest weight material, and therefore the most comfortable lens available.
 These lenses also have the added benefit for those frequently outdoors, under fluorescent lights, or using computers in that they filter ultra violet light naturally, blocking 99% of the damaging light.
-These lenses have the highest impact resistance and are used in all sports and rimless eyewear for your protection.

 - High Index-the higher the index of refraction the quicker the light will pass through a lens, so less actual lens material is needed meaning the higher the index, the thinner the lens.
 These lenses are helpful in higher power prescriptions.